-8. Disbursements of gaming proceeds must be made within 24 months of receipt of the funds, unless the proceeds are contributed to an endowment fund.

-9. A group may request prior written approval from the AGLC to extend its disbursement of proceeds for a period longer than 24 months.
+- iii) all interest, dividends or other income earned becomes part of gaming proceeds and shall be retained in the separate interest bearing account or shall be retained as part of the investment if the income is in the form of shares or units; and - iv) when needed for approved uses, proceeds shall be transferred back to the gaming account to be disbursed. - e) be contributed to an endowment fund as specified in Section 5.25. - Disbursements of gaming proceeds must be made within 24 months of receipt of the funds, unless the proceeds are contributed to an endowment fund. - 9.
+A group may request prior written approval from AGLC to extend its disbursement of proceeds for a period longer than 24 months.
 Extensions may be approved to a maximum of \$75,000 in proceeds and/or, to a maximum of an additional 24 months during which time the retained proceeds must be disbursed as per a group's approved use of proceeds.
 (Added Mar 2018)